+- Factors for Determining Consequences

+- Age, development, and maturity levels of the parties involved

+- Degree of harm

+- Surrounding circumstances

+- Nature and severity of the behavior(s)

+- Incidences of past or continuing pattern(s) of behavior

+- Relationship between the parties involved

+- Context in which the alleged incident(s) occurred

+- Factors for Determining Remedial Measures

+- Personal

+- Life skill competencies

+- Experiential deficiencies

+- Social relationships

+- Strengths

+- Talents

+- Traits

+- Interests

+- Hobbies

+- Extra-curricular activities

+- Classroom participation

+- Academic performance

+- Factors for Determining Environmental Culture

+- School culture

+- School climate

+- Student-staff relationships and staff behavior toward student

+- General staff management of classrooms or other educational environments

+- Staff ability to prevent and de-escalate difficult or inflammatory situations

+- Social-emotional and behavioral supports

+- Social relationships

+- Community activities

+- Neighborhood culture

+- Family situation

+- H. Examples of Consequences and Remedial Measures

-Consequences for a student who commits an act of harassment or bullying shall be unique to the individual incident and will vary in method and severity according to the nature of the behavior, the developmental age of the student, and the student's history of problem behaviors and performance, and must be consistent with the board of education's approved code of conduct.
-Remedial measures shall be designed to: correct the problem behavior; prevent another occurrence of the behavior; and protect the target (victim) of the act.
-Effective discipline should employ a school-wide approach to adopt a rubric of bullying offenses and the associated consequences.
-The consequences and remedial measures may include, but are not limited to, the examples below:
+- Consequences for a student who commits an act of harassment or bullying shall be unique to the individual incident and will vary in method and severity according to the nature of the behavior, the developmental age of the student, and the student's history of problem behaviors and performance, and must be consistent with the board of education's approved code of conduct.

+- Remedial measures shall be designed to

+- correct the problem behavior

+- prevent another occurrence of the behavior

+- protect the target (victim) of the act

+- Effective discipline should employ a school-wide approach to adopt a rubric of bullying offenses and the associated consequences.

+- The consequences and remedial measures may include, but are not limited to, the examples below:

+- Consequences

+- Admonishment

+- Temporary removal from the classroom

+- Loss of privileges

+- Classroom or administrative detention

+- Referral to disciplinarian

+- In-school suspension during the school week or the weekend, for students